ricscar2570/anamnesia/content/en/the-system.md

 - Memory Collapse → becomes Painful Truth
 - Painful Truth → becomes Partial Success

-The price: you immediately gain **+1 Stress**.
+The price: you immediately gain **+1 Stress**, in addition to any Stress from the original outcome.
 You cannot Push a Partial Success.

-*You grit your teeth and force the memory to surface, even if the price is mental deterioration.
-Every time you Push, the Breakdown draws closer.*
+*You grit your teeth and force the memory to surface.
+The price is double: the Stress from the outcome plus the Stress from the effort.
+Every time you Push, Breakdown draws closer.*

 ## Fragment Pool